mrv-king/RGOOSE/README.md

 # HOW TO RUN
 From the 'build' folder run 'sudo ./iec61850' on LINUX or 'iec61850' on WINDOWS.
 Run the server application first and after that the client.

+# HOW TO INTERPRET THE RESULTS
+Whenever the client application connects to the server, it spits out one RGOOSE message.
+When the server application receives the RGOOSE message it tries to calculate its time latency and, if the attempt is successful, prints the results in seconds.
+It is the user's responsibility to be sure that two devices (server and client) are properly synchronized and that the communication line between them is stable and robust.
+Otherwise, the latency test will be incorrect.